Bowel Function After Surgery: What to Expect and How to Manage

 Endoscopy

-After an endoscopy, you may experience mild throat irritation, dryness, or slight swallowing discomfort.
+After an endoscopy, your General Surgeon may advise you on managing mild throat irritation, dryness, or slight swallowing discomfort.
 Bloating from air introduced during the procedure may also occur but typically resolves within a few hours.
 Resting for the remainder of the day is advised, particularly if sedation was used.
 Avoid hot or spicy foods immediately afterward to reduce irritation.

 Colonoscopy